completecoding/serverless-auto-swagger/README.md

 `swaggerFiles` is an array of string which will merge custom json OpenApi 2.0 files to the generated swagger

 `swaggerPath` is a string for customize swagger path.
 Default is `swagger`.
 Your new swagger UI will be available at `https://{your-url-domain}/{swaggerPath}`

+`apiType` is the optional API type for which your Swagger UI and Swagger JSON lambdas should be deployed.
+Options are `http` and `httpApi`.
+Defaults to `httpApi` if not specified.

 `apiKeyHeaders` is an array of strings used to define API keys used in auth headers.
 For example, if you want to send the `Authorization` and `x-api-key`, then you would set:
 ```yml